Alok-2002/30_Days_30_Projects/Day_7/README.md

 ## Live Demo

-You can try out the live demo of the RGB Color Code Generator [here](link-to-your-live-demo).
+You can try out the live demo of the RGB Color Code Generator [Here](https://color-select.vercel.app/).

 ## Features

 - Color picker interface for selecting RGB colors.
 - Real-time display of the selected color.
 - RGB color code generation based on user input.
+- Background color changing facility for the entire page.
 - User-friendly design for easy navigation and color selection.

 ## Technologies Used

-- HTML: Used for creating the structure and content of the web page.
+- **HTML**: Used for creating the structure and content of the web page.
-- CSS: Applied for styling and layout to make the color picker visually appealing.
+- **CSS**: Applied for styling and layout to make the color picker visually appealing.
-- JavaScript: Implemented the color selection logic and RGB code generation.
+- **JavaScript**: Implemented the color selection logic, RGB code generation, and background color changing.
 - [Vercel](https://vercel.com/): Deployed the web application for easy access.

 ## How to Use

-1. Visit the live demo [here](link-to-your-live-demo).
+1. Visit the live demo [Here](https://color-select.vercel.app/).
 2. Use the color picker to select the desired RGB color.
 3. As you pick a color, the RGB color code will be generated and displayed below the color picker.
+4. The background color of the entire page dynamically changes to reflect the selected color.
-4. You can copy the RGB code to use it in your projects or designs.
+5. You can copy the RGB code to use it in your projects or designs.

 ## Installation